Dragonfly (Titan space probe): Design and construction

 Dragonfly is designed as a rotorcraft lander, much like a large quadcopter with double rotors, which is known as an octocopter.
 The rotor configuration provides redundancy to enable the mission to tolerate the loss of at least one rotor or motor.
 Each of the craft's eight rotors is 1.35 m in diameter.
 The aircraft would travel at about 10 m/s and climb to an altitude of up to 4 km.

-The Radioisotope Thermoelectric Generator (RTG) power source has been proven in multiple spacecraft, and the extensive use of quad drones on Earth provides a well-understood flight system that is being complemented with algorithms to enable independent actions in real-time.
 The craft is designed to operate in a space radiation environment and in temperatures averaging 94 K.

 Flight on Titan is aerodynamically benign.
 Titan's low gravity and its dense atmosphere's paucity of wind permits unimpeded and efficient rotor propulsion.
 The power needed to achieve flight for a given mass is about 40 times lower than that required on Earth.
-The atmosphere possesses 1.45 times the pressure and about four times the density of Earth's, and when combined with a local gravity only 13.8% of Earth's, flight becomes an order of magnitude easier to sustain.
+The atmosphere possesses 1.45 times the pressure and about 4 times the density of Earth's, and when combined with a local gravity only 13.8% of Earth's, flight becomes an order of magnitude easier to sustain.
 Despite these advantages Titan's cold temperatures, lower light levels and higher atmospheric drag on the airframe will all present challenges.

 Dragonfly should be able to fly several kilometers, powered by a lithium-ion battery, which is to be recharged by a Multi-Mission Radioisotope Thermoelectric Generator (MMRTG) during the night.
 MMRTGs convert the heat from the natural decay of a radioisotope into electricity.
 Twenty-four Radioisotope Heater Units (RHUs) are also kept reserved for this mission.
 The rotorcraft should be able to travel 10 mi on each battery charge and stay aloft for a half hour each time.
 The vehicle is to have sensors to scout new science targets, and then return to the original site until new landing destinations are approved by mission controllers.

-The Dragonfly rotorcraft will weigh approximately 450 kg and be packaged inside a heatshield of 3.7 m diameter.
+The Dragonfly rotorcraft will weigh approximately 875 kg and be packaged inside a heatshield of 3.7 m diameter.
 Regolith samples are to be obtained by two sample acquisition drills and hoses, one on each landing skid, for delivery to the mass spectrometer instrument.